-The theme of the webinar is: “Scientific and technological innovation in observation and forecast of severe convection to enable service delivery transformation and improve aviation safety”.
+The theme of the webinar is: “Scientific and technological innovation in observation and forecast of turbulence and airframe icing to enable service delivery transformation and improve aviation safety”.

 The webinar will comprise a blend of pre-recorded video presentations and live panel discussions.
 Simultaneous interpretation into English and Spanish will be provided during the webinar.